hlascelles/samudra/pages/pages-root-folder/index.md

 <br/>
 Samudra is dedicated to solving global waste management challenges that don't have a profitable solution.
-As our first challenge we picked marine plastic pollution because it is an urgent matter.
+Our current focus is on marine plastic pollution because it is an urgent matter.
-About 80% of plastic pollution that ends up in our oceans originates on land, a lot of it is due to the lack of waste collection services in populated areas.
+About {{site.data.language.percentage_of_plastic_pollution_originating_on_land}} of plastic pollution that ends up in our oceans originates on land, a lot of it is due to the lack of waste collection services in populated areas.
-This brings us to Indonesia, where about 10% of global marine plastic pollution originates.
+This brings us to Indonesia, where about {{site.data.language.percentage_of_plastic_pollution_originating_in_indonesia}} of global marine plastic pollution originates.
-Our initial goal is to improve coverage and efficiency of the waste collection and treatment system, since only 32% of municipal solid waste is currently collected in Indonesia.
+Our initial goal is to improve coverage and efficiency of the waste collection and treatment system, since only {{site.data.language.percentage_of_msw_collected_in_indonesia}} of municipal solid waste is currently collected in Indonesia.